 Selecting the Right Server Management Tools

 - Compatibility with vendors.
 While your existing hardware provider might fulfill all your existing needs, you might end up dealing with multiple providers as you upgrade your machines.
-This requires you to steer clear of server management tools that restrict you to any one service provider.
+This requires you to steer clear of server management tools that restrict you to any particular service provider.

 - The need to scale up.
-It is not uncommon for a business’ computing requirements to change with time.
+It is not uncommon for computing requirements to change with time.
 Small to mid-sized businesses should consider investing in scaled-down alternatives designed for large businesses.
 This is because when the time comes to scale up, you do not have to worry about extensive retraining.
 A server management tool designed for smaller environments might fulfill your business requirements now, but you need to account for the learning curve if you need to switch service providers in the future.

 - Secure infrastructure